TheJumpCloud/jumpcloud-ruby-gem/README.md

 jumpcloud-ruby-gem
 ==================

-This repository is now deprecated.
+This repository is now deprecated and this Gem code base is no longer supported.
 Please refer to the [jcapi-ruby](https://github.com/TheJumpCloud/jcapi-ruby) repository for the Ruby JumpCloud API Client.

 ---